bbauska/W3Cx-3of5/README.md

 When the canvas is resized, its width became smaller than the monster's size.
 We <b>scale</b> down the monster (using ctx.scale!)

-The code is very similar to the previous example, we just replaced drawDiagonals() by drawMonster(...), and we added a test in the drawMonster(...) function for scaling the monster if it's bigger than the canvas width (look at *lines 10-16*), this is a common trick:
+The code is very similar to the previous example, we just replaced drawDiagonals() by drawMonster(...), and we added a test in the drawMonster(...) function for scaling the monster if it's bigger than the canvas width (look at <i>lines 10-16<i>), this is a common trick:

 ```
 1.  function drawMonster(x, y, angle, headColor, eyeColor) {